rails/rails/guides/source/testing.md

 end
 ```

-We can also add a test for updating an existing Article.
+We can also consider a test for updating an existing Article.

 ```ruby
 test "should update article" do